Reporting Abuse to Internet Platforms

 Nudity

-Most of the nudity photos that Instagram has taken down are those that celebrate the female body; those which are being represented in a non-sexual way.
+Many of the nudity photos that Instagram has taken down are those that represent the female body in a non-sexual way.

-Instagram also once suspended the account of Samm Newman, who posted a selfie of herself in a bra and boy shorts to highlight her weight issues and to promote a body positive image.
-There are pictures of women in bikinis all over Instagram yet their accounts do not get suspended.
-Instagram later reinstated her account apologizing and stating that they had wrong removed her picture.
+Instagram once suspended the account of Samm Newman, who posted a selfie of herself in a bra and boy shorts to highlight her weight issues and to promote a body positive image.
+There are pictures of women in bikinis all over Instagram, yet their accounts do not get suspended.
+Instagram later reinstated her account apologising and stating that they had wrongly removed her picture.

-However photos of men posting partially nude photos are not in violation of Twitter’s policies.
+Photos of men posing partially nude are not in violation of Instagram’s policies.

 Credible threats and hate speech